<Projects

 VFX Supervisor: Guillaume Rocheron

 1) On-set virtual production.
-Early in preproduction we did two virtual production/camera tracking tests, one at the NCAM office and the other on location at the Firestone Ranch in Santa Clarita.
-It was a great chance to meet Jordan and his team, along with cinematographer Hoyte van Hoytema in person and see where the rubber hit the road for all of the conceptual and visualization work we had been creating up to that point.
+Early in preproduction, we did two virtual production/camera tracking tests, one at the NCAM office in Santa Monica and the other on location at the Firestone Ranch in Santa Clarita, where the film was shot.
+I met Jordan and his team in person (itself an achievement during the COVID era), along with cinematographer Hoyte van Hoytema, and saw how all of the conceptual and visualization work we had been creating using the LiDAR up to that point translated to the real-life location.

-3) Thrilling 3D camerawork.
-The immersive look of the shots was also explored by our previs team, which was tricky to nail with our Maya 3D software.
-Instead of traditional camera angles that might show the entity with closer angles, the shots in Nope mostly lingered down on the ground with the characters for tense, extended moments that gave the audience the same feeling of searching in the sky in real-time.
-Dialing in the look of the handheld shake also helped our previs shots believable and roughly resemble the final look that cinematographer Hoyte achieved in production.
+3) Creating thrilling 3D camerawork.
+The immersive look of the shots was heavily explored by our previs team, which proved tricky to nail with our Maya 3D animation software, which was linked to but still disconnected from the Unreal scenes with the volumetric clouds.
+Instead of traditional camera angles that might show the entity with closer angles, the shots in Nope mostly lingered down on the ground with the characters for tense, extended moments that gave the audience an identical feeling of searching the sky for the UFO in real-time.
+Dialing in the handheld camera shake helped our previs shots feel more believable and resemble the final look and feel that cinematographer Hoyte achieved later on in production.

-4) Lastly, our trickiest challenge was portraying the entity with an otherworldly personality and presence.
-This required many revisions and reviews with Jordan and Guillaume, and was even more challenging in the longer shots that lasted as long as ten seconds or so.
-Depending on the scene, the entity needed to show behavior like a lurking predator, and at others like an undulating jellyfish, which made it feel truly spectacular.
-By the end of postvis, we had explored the entity's movement so thoroughly, that it gave the final layout and animation team at MPC VFX a huge head start when it came time to getting final animation approved.
+4) Lastly, our trickiest challenge was portraying the entity/UFO with an otherworldly personality and threatening presence.
+This required many revisions and reviews with Jordan and VFX Supervisor Guillaume, and was even more challenging in the longer shots that lasted up to as long as ten seconds per take.
+Depending on the scene, the entity needed to show behavior like a lurking predator, and more like an undulating jellyfish in others, which made its character arc feel truly spectacular.
+Once postvis wrapped at the end of the show, we had explored the entity's movement so thoroughly, that the 3d animation scenes gave the layout and final VFX/animation teams at MPC FILM a huge head-start toward getting final animation approved.

 NEWS: